-Serbia: South Stream is in the grip of politics, the gas pipeline within the EU-Serbia landscape framework, analysis27.
-June 2014. / News Serbia Energy
+Serbia: South Stream is in the grip of politics, the gas pipeline within the EU-Serbia landscape framework, analysis, News Serbia Energy

 After the Deputy Prime Minister of Serbia, Zorana Mihajlovic said that the construction suspension of the South Stream in Bulgaria probably would also delay the works on the pipeline in our country, personally the Prime Minister Aleksandar Vucic confuted her, representing in the public completely a different story.